 Thomas Dunbar Moodie excluded the Island then called Steenbok Island from his plan, because it was low-lying and considered unsuitable for housing as it was an area of floodplain. e.g. He knew what he was talking about because Flooding occurred in 1932, 1952, 1953, 1981, 2003, 2006 and 2007.
 In the 1950s, after it was bought by a Rhodesian entrepreneur, Ferdi Van Niekerk from Elaine Watney, it was called Extension 1.

 Without proper building controls in place, it was foolishly divided into plots and laid out as a residential area.
 Subsequently, areas of the Island have been flooded several times and In recent times, parts have been flooded more than once now affecting people’s homes and possessions to the point of jeopardising their insurance cover.
 With global warming low lying areas will remain an ongoing concern.

-Before Kingfisher Drive was raised considerably in order for it to be tarred, the land the sand road occupied next to the village green area would frequently be under water so people would frequently find themselves cut off from the town.
+Before Kingfisher Drive was raised considerably in order for it to be tarred, the land the sand road occupied next to the village green area would often be under water so people would frequently find themselves cut off from the town.
 On such occasions, provisions were supplied to them by some willing person rowing them over by boat.